5472qaywsx/minetime-kbd-shortcuts/README.md

 Based on my usage of the MineTime software ([home page](https://minetime.ai), [GitHub page of the MineTime project](https://github.com/marcoancona/MineTime)), I decided to collect the various keyboard shortcuts that were described in the "Issues" page of the GitHub page of the MineTime project.

 *Update*: with version 1.8.5 of Minetime, there have been some major updates of the keyboard shortcuts implementation, as indicated [in the announcement](https://github.com/marcoancona/MineTime/releases/tag/v1.8.5).

+MineTime is not particularly keyboard-friendly, however:
+- there aren't a lot of keyboard shortcuts;
+- they are not documented;
+- some of them "overlap", that is they execute duplicate commands, see [this issue](https://github.com/marcoancona/MineTime/issues/255#issue-772463280).

 ## Disclaimer